 How To Reheat and Store Your Easy Ham Pot Pie Recipe

 This recipe is so flexible that you will have a few selections for reheating and storing.

 If you have any leftovers, you’ll want to refrigerate the pieces, as this creates an 8-piece meat pie.

 How Long Will The Ham Pot Pie Last In the Fridge?

 You can store your freshly baked pot pie in the refrigerator for up to 3 days.

 Can I Freeze The Leftover Ham Pot Pie Recipe

-You can freeze the meat pie in the freezer for up to 6 months, just take care to properly prepare the leftovers for a time in the freezer, by wrapping them in the proper containers or freezer-proof plastic bags.
+You can freeze the meat pie in the freezer for up to 6 months and properly prepare the leftovers for a time in the freezer by wrapping them in the proper containers or freezer-proof plastic bags.